ECPrice1/Group_2_Project_3/README.md

 #### Libraries Used:
 - d3
 - Plotly
+- chart.js
-- Chart.js
+- math.js

 ## Ethical Considerations
 There are concerns with bias regarding our project because the data was scraped from Billboard top 50 list which is based on expert opinion compared to the average person using TikTok.
+In addition, while what the metrics from Spotify describe, we don't know the entire context behind their creation so there could potentially be hidden bias within those metrics.

 ## References
 ### Data References